Geometry Error Analysis of a parametric mapping for Higher Order Unfitted Space-Time Methods: Blending methods

-After defining a mapping on the active set of elements the finite element extension is applied which however becomes trivial in the case of the smooth blending as the mapping will be the trivial mapping on the boundary of the \emph{active} set of elements already. \clafterarXiv{Add a sketch with one slab, the boundary, the boundary of $U$, the active set of elements in both cases.} \clafterarXiv{Explain disadvantage / advantage of both approaches more}
+After defining a mapping on the active set of elements the \FE~extension is applied.
+However, it becomes trivial in the case of the smooth blending, as the mapping will be the trivial mapping on the boundary of the set of active elements already.

-\begin{remark}[Problems purely posed on space-time cut elements] If problems are to be solved only on the space-time cut elements as it is the case for surface PDEs when treated with TraceFEM approaches, problems with blendings vanish and the finite element blending is a very natural (and simpler) choice.
-Furthermore, the additional more restrictive assumptions that we will introduce for the finite element blending would not be needed for proper mappings only on the space-time cut elements. \end{remark}
+\begin{remark}[Problems purely posed on space-time cut elements] If problems are to be solved only on the space-time cut elements as it is the case for surface PDEs when treated with TraceFEM approaches, cf. e.g. \cite{sassreusken23, reusken2024analysis}, problems with blendings vanish and the \FE~blending is a very natural (and simple) choice.
+Furthermore, the additional more restrictive assumptions that we will introduce for the \FE~blending would not be needed for proper mappings only on the space-time cut elements. \end{remark}

-\subsubsection{Finite element blending}
+\subsection{Finite element blending}